shear-lab/shear-lab.github.io/index.md

 {% capture text %}
 <div>
   <p>
-    We have diligent, passionate, motivate, and thoughtful team members who are making the world better!
+    Meet our dedicated and passionate team — thoughtful minds united by a shared mission to make the world better!
   </p>

   <div style="margin-top: 1rem; text-align: right;">